serj-kzv/simple-open-html-file-button/README.md

-# open-html-file-button
+# simple-open-html-file-button
-Maximizes windows on start up.
+Simple button to open html files.
+Due to lack of it in Firefox on some operation systems.